Daniel J Solove

-Professor Solove is also the author of the textbook, Information Privacy Law with Aspen Publishing Co. now in its fourth edition, with co-author Paul Schwartz.
-This 1000-page textbook is the most widely-used casebook about information privacy law in the world.
-He is also the author of several other textbooks, including Privacy and the Media (1st edition, Aspen Publishing Co.
-2009) and Privacy, Information, and Technology (2nd edition, Aspen Publishing Co.
-2009).
-Additionally, he is the author of the short treatise, Privacy Law Fundamentals (IAPP 2nd edition, 2013) (with Paul Schwartz).
+Professor Solove is also the author of the textbook, Information Privacy Law with Aspen Publishing Co. now in its fifth edition, with co-author Paul Schwartz.
+This 1200-page textbook is the most widely-used casebook about information privacy law in the world.
+Along with Schwartz, Solove is also the author of several other textbooks, including Privacy and the Media (2nd edition, Aspen Publishing Co.
+2015), Consumer Privacy and Data Protection (1st edition, Aspen Publishing Co.
+2015), and Privacy, Law Enforcement, and National Security (1st edition, Aspen Publishing Co.
+2015).
+Additionally, he is the author of the short treatise, Privacy Law Fundamentals (IAPP 2015), now in its third edition.

 Read More About Daniel J. Solove

 Solove has published more than 50 articles and essays, which have appeared in leading law reviews such as the Harvard Law Review, Yale Law Journal, Stanford Law Review

 , Columbia Law Review, California Law Review, Michigan Law Review, NYU Law Review,